Nonprofit organizations with lean internal IT ownership

 Trigger: Core fundraising or donor-management system becomes unavailable.

-First Response: Activate continuity workflow, route priority escalation, and communicate operational impact to stakeholders.
+First response: Activate continuity workflow, route priority escalation, and communicate operational impact to stakeholders.

 Stabilization: Restore service, reconcile pending transactions or records, and harden fallback procedures.